-The members of the Information Technology Steering Committee at December 31, 2015 were Ronald A. Metcalfe (Committee Chairman) and Thomas M. Duryea.
+The members of the Information Technology Steering Committee at December 31, 2016 were Josh C. Cox, Jr. (Committee Chairman), James E. Brush and Ronald A. Metcalfe.

 The Committee determines appropriate information technology systems for the Bank and reviews the performance of these systems.
-The Information Technology Committee met 4 times in 2015.
+The Information Technology Committee met 4 times in 2016.

-Corporate Governance and Nominating Committee
+Executive, Corporate Governance and Nominating Committee

-The members of the Corporate Governance and Nominating Committee at December 31, 2015 were Allan J. Hemphill (Committee Chairman), Josh C. Cox, Jr., Richard E. Pope and Marshall T. Reynolds.
+The members of the Executive, Corporate Governance and Nominating Committee at December 31, 2016 were Allan J. Hemphill (Committee Chairman), Josh C. Cox, Jr., Richard E. Pope and Marshall T. Reynolds.
 All are independent under NASDAQ listing standards.
 The Committee develops and recommends to the Board a set of corporate governance principles applicable to the Bank.
 The Committee oversees the evaluation of the Board and management and evaluates the effectiveness of Board meetings and makes recommendations for improvement.
+The Committee has authority to act on behalf of the full Board in certain matters when it is impractical to convene a full Board meeting.
 The Committee will also identify and review candidates for the Board of Directors and review the appropriate skills and characteristics required of Board members, in consultation with the Chairman and Chief Executive Officer, and recommends director nominees to the Board.
 The Committee will also consider and evaluate director nominees proposed by shareholders.
-Shareholders wishing to recommend a candidate should provide the recommendation in writing, together with supporting information including the information described in the Notice of Annual Meeting of Shareholders accompanying this Proxy Statement, to Barbara Gradman, Corporate Secretary, Summit State Bank, 500 Bicentennial Way, Santa Rosa, California 95403.
+Shareholders wishing to recommend a candidate should provide the recommendation in writing, together with supporting information including the information described in the Notice of Annual Meeting of Shareholders accompanying this proxy statement, to Barbara Gradman, Corporate Secretary, Summit State Bank, 500 Bicentennial Way, Santa Rosa, California 95403.
 The Nominating Committee will use the same evaluation criteria for a candidate recommended by a shareholder as it uses for a candidate identified by the Committee.
-The Nominating Committee met one time in 2015.
+The Committee met four (4) times in 2016.

 The Committee has a written charter, a copy of which can be found on the Bank's website at www.summitstatebank.com.
-In nominating candidates, the Committee takes into consideration such factors as the following: business or professional experience, judgment, skill, diversity of background and perspective, requirements of NASDAQ to maintain a minimum number of independent directors, any requirements or regulations of the FDIC, requirements of the Securities and Exchange Commission to have persons with financial expertise available to serve on the Bank's audit committee, and the extent to which the candidate generally would be a desirable addition to the Board and any committees of the Board.
+In nominating candidates, the Committee takes into consideration such factors as the following: business or professional experience, judgment, skill, diversity of background and perspective, requirements of NASDAQ to maintain a minimum number of independent directors, any requirements or regulations of the FDIC, requirements of the Securities and Exchange Commission to have persons with financial expertise available to serve on the Bank's Audit Committee, and the extent to which the candidate generally would be a desirable addition to the Board and any committees of the Board.